Note

 This notebook explains the distinction between macrodispersion (spreading from aquifer-scale heterogeneity, captured by the APVD), microdispersion (spreading from pore-scale velocity variations, characterized by \(\alpha_L\)), and molecular diffusion (\(D_m\)), and provides formulas to convert between them.
 See dispersion scales and advection-dominated assumption for background.

-Physical Background: Dispersion as Scale-Dependent Heterogeneity#
+Dispersion as Scale-Dependent Heterogeneity#

 All spreading in groundwater transport arises from velocity heterogeneity.
-What we call “dispersion” vs “heterogeneity” is simply a matter of observation scale:
+What we call “dispersion” vs “heterogeneity” is a matter of observation scale:

 Scale